PeanutButterNJellyCrush/Budget_allocation_app/README.md

 The app calculates how users can best allocate their income across various expense categories by allocating remaining income after fixed expense have been deducted.
 It provides a visual breakdown of spending into categories displaying in table format and in a pie chart in .png format.

 ## Features
-    User Input**: Collects monthly income and fixed expenses from the user.
+   #### User Input: Collects monthly income and fixed expenses from the user.
-    Budget Allocation**: Calculates the budget and allocates for various categories such as Savings, Investments, Dining Out, and Guilt-Free Spending post     expenses deductions.
+   #### Budget Allocation: Calculates the budget and allocates for various categories such as Savings, Investments, Dining Out, and Guilt-Free Spending post     expenses deductions.
-    Budget Visualization**: Displays formated budgeted in tables and a pie chart representing the budget breakdown.
+   #### Budget Visualization: Displays formated budgeted in tables and a pie chart representing the budget breakdown.

-    *Supports multiple calculations
+   #### Supports multiple calculations
-    *Includes error handling and input validation
+   #### Includes error handling and input validation

-## Requirement:
+## System Requirements:
-    Before running the app, ensure you have the following installed:
+   #### Before running the app, ensure you have the following installed:
-        - **Python 3.x** (Recommended: Python 3.8+)
+   #### Python 3.x (Recommended: Python 3.8+)
-        The following Python libraries (can be installed using 'pip'):
+   The following Python libraries (can be installed using 'pip')
    - 'matplotlib': For visualizing the budget allocation in a pie chart.
    - 'tabulate': For formatting the budget data into a table.
    - 'colorama': For terminal text formatting (used to display colorful output).
    - 'pyfiglet': For printing the app header in an ASCII art style.

    You can install these dependencies by running:
            ```bash
-            pip install matplotlib tabulate colorama pyfiglet```
+            pip install matplotlib tabulate colorama pyfiglet
+           ```

+   Recommended operating systems, with memory of minimum 2GB RAM (for smooth execution of the script) :
+   - Windows
+   - MacOS
+   - Linux

 ## Installation Steps
 Inside the terminal: